 - Visit and do a cider tour at the Nashi Orchards or other orchards on the island.

 - Drive to the south east corner of the island and see Point Robinson Lighthouse, with a rocky seashore, hikes, and a great view of Mt Rainier.

-- You can always take the ferry off of the island from the north to visit Seattle or from the south to visit Tacoma.
+- Take the ferry off of the island from the north to visit Seattle or from the south to visit Tacoma.
 Two hours from Tacoma is the Mt Rainier National Park and two hours to the west from Southworth is the Olympic mountain range and Hurricane Ridge via Port Angeles.
 The Olympic Peninsula has many remote and beautiful things to see.

 Charmingly, the downtown Vashon Theater shows mainstream movies, but only for a night or two, so catch them while you can.
 There is a posted schedule and movies are only in town for a short time.

 Two restaurant and food options we enjoy downtown are May’s for Thai food (do make a reservation) and the Glass Bottle Creamery (no reservation necessary).
 Towards the Vashon Theater, near the Zombie Restaurant and across from the Vashon Presbyterian Church is the relatively new Glass Bottle Creamery.

 We stopped there on a warm June evening to try their handmade ice creams and sorbets.
 My boys tried the coffee chip and mint chip.
 I tried their toasted coconut and one of their fruit sorbets.
 They were both dairy free.
 I tried them as a single (two flavors together) in a gluten free cone.
 I was impressed by the variety of options available in their dairy free and gluten free choices.
 Their servings were generous.
 They have ice creams as well as cakes available in their tiny shop on Vashon Highway.
 They are also at the Farmers Market in their bicycle driven cart.